hyperledger-archives/sawtooth-pbft/docs/source/architecture.rst

 of the log).
 Instead, each node cleans the log periodically during normal operation.

-Log size is controlled by a configurable setting, as determined by the on-chain setting ``sawtooth.consensus.pbft.max_log_size``.
+Log size is controlled on each node with the ``--max_log_size`` option when starting the PBFT consensus engine.
 When a block is committed, each node compares the size of its log against the maximum size.
 If the log exceeds this value, Sawtooth PBFT uses these rules to prune the log:

 - Keep blocks and messages for the sequence number of the block that was just committed, plus those for any higher (newer) sequence numbers